nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 (*transfer hook*)[#transfer-hook] design pattern to implement FA2 that enables separation of the core token transfer logic and variable permission policies.

-This specification defines the set of [standard errors](#error-handling) to be used when implementing FA2.
+This specification defines the set of [standard errors](#error-handling) and error mnemonics to be used when implementing FA2.
 However, some implementation MAY introduce their custom error that MUST follow the same pattern as standard ones.

 ## Interface Specification